 Pomegranate Seeds please see * above

-Note: you will need a 10 cup Bundt Pan (tin) for this recipe.
-If using a smaller tin ensure that it is not filled more than 2/3 full.
-Also for guaranteed release of the cake once baked I highly recommend using Wilton cake release.
-Spray or brush on to the inside of the bundt pan, taking care to cover every part.
+You will need a 10 cup Bundt Pan (tin) for this recipe.
+Most importantly, when using a smaller tin, ensure that it is not filled more than two thirds full.
+Also, for guaranteed release of the cake once baked I highly recommend using Wilton cake release.
+Spray or brush on to the inside of the bundt pan, most importantly take care to cover every part of the pan.